 Highest Level of Education

-Us: Eight bachelor's degrees, three master's degrees.
+Us: Eight bachelor's degrees, two master's degrees.

 Our parents: One middle school, three high school, five bachelor's, one master's and one PhD.